If you struggle to understand which marketing efforts contribute to your organisation’s success, you’re researching the correct solution.

 - Doesn’t provide a full picture of users’ decision-making process

-Last Interaction attribution model (also known as last touch) shifts the entire credit allocation to the last channel before conversion.
+Last Interaction attribution model (last touch) shifts the entire credit allocation to the last channel before conversion.
 But it doesn’t account for the contribution of all other channels.

-If your focus is conversion optimization, the last-touch model helps you determine which channels, assets or campaigns seal the deal for the prospect.
+If your focus is conversion optimisation, the last-touch model helps determine which channels, assets or campaigns seal the deal for the prospect.

 - Reports bottom-of-the-funnel events

 - Requires minimal data and configurations

 - No visibility into assisted conversions and prior visitor interactions